betterscientificsoftware/bssw.io/CuratedContent/FORCE11SoftwareCitationImplementationWorkingGroup.md

-# Introducing FORCE11 Software Citation Implementation Working Group
+# Introducing the FORCE11 Software Citation Implementation Working Group

 FORCE11 is a community that brings together a wide range of people around common goals.
 This article introduces the *FORCE11 Software Citation Implementation Working Group*.